google/flexbox-layout/README.md

   If not specified, `0` is set as a default value.

 * layout_flexShrink
-  * This attributes determines how much this child will shrink is negative free space is distributed relative to the rest of other flex items included in the same flex line.
+  * This attribute determines how much this child will shrink is negative free space is distributed relative to the rest of other flex items included in the same flex line.
   If not specified, `1` is set as a default value.

 * layout_alignSelf
-  * This attributes determines the alignment along the cross axis (perpendicular to the main axis).
+  * This attribute determines the alignment along the cross axis (perpendicular to the main axis).
 The alignment in the same direction can be determined by the `alignItems` in the parent, but if this is set to other than `auto`, the cross axis alignment is overridden for this child.
 Possible values are: